martins87/operationblockchain/README.md

 # Operation Blockchain

-A blockchain web application will be coded from scratch.
+A blockchain web application is being coded from scratch.